My planning and expediting coaching grind up circumstances

 The Advice

 The typical translator spends 20 percent of his work time on administrative tasks like bookkeeping, marketing and education.
-That leaves 80 percent for billable hours, said consultant Dale Bruder.
+That leaves 80 percent for billable hours, said Business Coach Dale Bruder.

 That means Zellon spends 400 hours a year on tasks that earn him no money.